-On December 29, 2018, the Law on the Prevention and Control of Noise Pollution and the Law on Environmental Impact Evaluation were amended.
-The amendment increased and refined the work of environmental protection departments, increasing the penalties for violations of environmental protection law.
+On December 29, 2018, Environmental Impact Assessment Law of the People's Republic of China was amended and implemented.
+On June 5, 2022, Prevention and Control of Noise Pollution Law of the People's Republic of China came into effect, replacing the original Prevention and Control of Environmental Noise Pollution Law of the People's Republic of China.
+The forgoing amendment and the new legislation increased and refined the work of environmental protection departments, increasing the penalties for violations of environmental protection law.